Frequently Asked Questions

 3. What streets will be closed for the festival?
 Washington between 2nd and Lincoln, Fourth, Fifth, Sixth, Seventh, Lincoln streets between Lafayette and Main, and Center st between third and seventh st.

 1. How do we find out about street closures, parking and deliveries?
-There have been two informational meetings held at ROFUM.
-If you’ve missed them, please email Stephanie McIntyre at firstname.lastname@example.org or call 248-541-7550 and request any information you need by Monday, August 15.
+There was an informational meeting held at ROFUM.
+If you missed it and have questions, please email Stephanie McIntyre at email@example.com or call 248-541-7550 and request any information you need by Monday, August 13.
 Any inquiries after that time may not be responded to in a timely manner, but best efforts will be made.

 3. Are downtown parking deck permits accepted during the festival?
 Only on Friday before 5pm.